marc-an-be/config_in_a_can/README.md

       some_bool   true
     end

-    # overwrite environment specifics in environment files or via switch
+    # You can overwrite environment specifics if you wish
     Config.init do
       hosts     ['localhost', 'testhost01']
       port      1234
     end unless ENV['RACK_ENV'] == 'production'

-    # access
+    # This little thingy lets you define a callback for missing keys
+    Config.on_missing_key do |key|
+      puts "Key '#{key}' missing!"
+    end

+    # Access your new config ... it likes that
     p Config.app_name
     p Config.hosts
+    p Config.some_bool  # this is the same as... p Config.some_bool? # ...this
+    p Config.undefined_val # and this will call our on_missing_key block

-    # (re)define values outside the init block
+    # You can also (re)define values outside the init block
     Config.port 5555
     Config.port = 6666 # this syntax is also possible for convenience

-    p Config.some_bool  # this is the same as... p Config.some_bool? # ...this
+    # But if you think this is evil just freeze it!
+    Config.freeze
+    Config.port 9999 # crash boom!